 |•||Headphone jacks 1&2: each with its own volume control.|

-The meter panel contains metering for the analogue input and output channels and the S/PDIF input and output channels.
-It also contains the input selection indicators and Overkiller activity indicators for all the analogue inputs, unlock and SRC indicators for the S/PDIF input, and an SRC indicator for the S/PDIF output.
+The meter panel contains metering for the eight analogue input and output channels and the two S/PDIF input and output channels.
+It also contains input selection indicators for inputs 1-4, Overkiller activity indicators for all the analogue inputs, unlock and SRC indicators for the S/PDIF input, and an SRC indicator for the S/PDIF output.

 From left to right:

 |•||Input selection indicators: inputs 1-4 auto-select whichever type of input device is plugged in; these indicators show the state of the selection; mic, instrument or line for inputs 1&2, mic or line for inputs 3&4.
 The mic selection indicators change from green to orange to indicate that phantom power is switched on.
 See Analogue inputs.|

 |•||Master indicator: this is lit when the device is sample clock master (from the FireWire bus point of view).
 If a device is configured to be clock master, but is itself slaved to a wordclock or DI reference which is absent or at a different frequency from the selected sample rate, the master indicator flashes.
 For more information see the Synchronization section.|

 |•||Meter input/output indicator: shows whether the ten bar-graph meters are assigned to the analogue and S/PDIF inputs, or to the analogue and S/PDIF outputs.
 This is selected in the Orpheus Control Panel applet.
 See the Metering system section for more details.|

 |•||Overkiller indicators: indicate that the Overkiller progressive limiter is operating in that channel.
 Note that the indication is dynamic, and shows when the Overkiller is actually limiting, and not simply that it is enabled.
 Note that the Overkiller indicators are only active when the meters are in input mode.|